 - Wireless communications must be disconnected in all the robots.
 Field APs will also be disconnected. - Wireless communications will be monitored through out the challenge.
-Any attempt by a team to use wireless communications will be punished with disqualification from the challenge. - Two black obstacles (one on each side of the field), similar in size to a MSL robot, will be placed at random positions.
+Any attempt by a team to use wireless communications will be punished with disqualification from the challenge. - Two different obstacles will be placed at random positions, meeting the following criteria: - Approximately the size of an MSL robot (min 40x40x60cm, max 50x50x80cm) - Obstacles are of saturated single color. - Green, white, black and the color of the ball are excluded as valid obstacle colors